Mojiganga (band): History

 Señalados (1999) was their third album and first one released in CD format, it had great acceptance among the public, selling more than five thousand copies and finding distribution in other countries like Argentina and Mexico.
 The album was also nominated for the Shock Awards (magazine) under the category "Best Album Cover".

-The album had two hits: A Mis Amigos and Relajación, The two songs ranked on the top 10s lists at local radio stations for several weeks.
-Señalados also won in the Hard Rock Awards under the category "best punk/ska/hardcore band".

 Their 4th album No Estamos Solos (2002) was recorded by Ryan Greene, at Motor Studios in San Francisco, California.

-The production of this album, along with their first international tour marked the departure of Guillo who went to reside in the United States for several years before returning to play with the band in 2013.
+The production of this album, along with their first international tour marked the departure of Guillo who went to reside in the United States.

 Rogelio Acosta took the role of Guillo on guitar and vocals and Anibal Zapata was also added to the band as a second guitarist.
 With this line-up the band performed in the most important cities of Colombia and also in other countries like Ecuador, Peru and Panama.
 They took part at several important music festivals like "Rock al Parque 2003 and 2010" in Bogotá and "Festival Ímpetu 2004" in Ecuador.

 In 2004 they were nominated once more to the Shock awards, this time under the category "best Ska band".

 Todo tiempo pasado fue peor (2004) was released in 2004 and consisted of a CD split of their first two newly mastered albums; Estupidas Guerras (1997) and Señalados (1999).

 Mojiganga (2007) Was released in 2007 as a double album with one CD containing elements of mostly of ska-punk-reggae while the other hardcore-metal touches.
 This album put out 18 new songs and contained several hits as La Paloma, Otra Noche Mas, Bravucon del Norte and Sangre.

 In 2010 with the oversight of Fermin Muguruza, they produced Ardiendo Otra Vez (2010).